 Senior or Graduate

 CMU nominees must submit the 1-5 page Fulbright application, language forms, three (3) letters of recommendation, transcripts, and other supporting credentials to the National Scholarship Program.
-The program will finish preparing and send the official application on behalf of the university and the student.
+Program staff will finish preparing and send the official application on behalf of the university and the student.

 Application DeadlinesFor campus and national deadlines, click here.